 In the 1980s banks began to utilize the sophisticated data and record-keeping systems available through large mainframe computers, some of which took up whole floors.
-Up to this point, most of the fintech advancements were contained behind the scenes, in the back offices of banks and investment houses.
-In 1982, E-Trade brought fintech to the light of day for the public with its electronic trading system available for individual investors.
-With the growth of the Internet in the 1990s, the E-Trade model was made available through online stock brokerage websites, which were among the first true fintech companies.
+Up to this point, most of the fin-tech advancements were contained behind the scenes, in the back offices of banks and investment houses.
+In 1982, E-Trade brought fin-tech to the light of day for the public with its electronic trading system available for individual investors.
+With the growth of the Internet in the 1990s, the E-Trade model was made available through online stock brokerage websites, which were among the first true fin-tech companies.
 It wasn’t until 1998 that banks began to introduce online banking capabilities to their customers.

 Fintech in the Digital Age

-With the advent of Internet technology, fintech began to improve upon much of the financial technology infrastructure with more sophisticated risk management, trade processing, cash management and data-analysis tools utilized by financial institutions that were largely unnoticed by the general public.
-In the 2000s advancements in Internet connectivity paved the way for a host of new fintech companies to create consumer-facing solutions.
-PayPal was among the early fintech companies that began transforming the way people manage their money through payments. eBay was one of the first ecommerce empowerment websites that allowed consumers to create the market and establish prices for auction items.
+With the advent of Internet technology, fin-tech began to improve upon much of the financial technology infrastructure with more sophisticated risk management, trade processing, cash management and data-analysis tools utilized by financial institutions that were largely unnoticed by the general public.
+In the 2000s advancements in Internet connectivity paved the way for a host of new fin-tech companies to create consumer-facing solutions.
+PayPal was among the early fin-tech companies that began transforming the way people manage their money through payments. eBay was one of the first e-commerce empowerment websites that allowed consumers to create the market and establish prices for auction items.
 And it all began to snowball from there.

 When the World Wide Web introduced Web 2.0 it began the democratization of the Internet, allowing anyone proficient in coding to create a dynamic and interactive website utilizing the Cloud as the intermediary for the exchange of data.
-This opened up an entirely new frontier for fintech entrepreneurs seeking to supplant existing banking channels and disrupt traditional business models.
+This opened up an entirely new frontier for fin-tech entrepreneurs seeking to supplant existing banking channels and disrupt traditional business models.

 Suddenly, the exchange of money between consumers and businesses, and between consumers and consumers was reduced to information bits that could be transferred instantly using a smartphone.
 A sharing economy has emerged, which is turning consumers into producers.
 Robo-advisors using algorithmic programming could provide customized investment advice and create personalized investment portfolios at a fraction of the cost of human advisors.
-Online lenders began to sprout, offering credit to a vast underserved market of consumers and businesses largely ignore by traditional banks.
-Crowdfunding sites are opening up new channels of financing for entrepreneurs, a good many of which are embarking on their own fintech startups, thus creating a perpetual stream of innovation.
+Online lenders began to sprout, offering credit to a vastly underserved market of consumers and businesses largely ignored by traditional banks.
+Crowdfunding sites are opening up new channels of financing for entrepreneurs, a good many of which are embarking on their own fin-tech startups, thus creating a perpetual stream of innovation.

-The Future of Fintech
+The future of fin-tech

 Many of the large banks have started their own venture capital funding departments to seek out future disruptors that could be brought in as internal innovators.
-Just on the horizon are new technologies in biometrics, machine learning, predictive behavioral analytics, and data analytics that will continue to shape our relationship with money, making us better spenders, savers, and investors.
+Just on the horizon are new technologies in biometrics, machine learning, predictive behavioural analytics, and data analytics that will continue to shape our relationship with money, making us better spenders, savers, and investors.